chandra1sekar/data-engineering/14-Patterns-for-Data-Pipelines/sync-slides.md

 #
 ## Announcements

-- droplets - copy all your stuff out this week
+- droplets - copy all your stuff out by 27Apr2018
-- repos - fork or clone your repos this week
+- repos - fork or clone your repos by 27Apr2018
 - future - `course-content` tagged by semester

 ::: notes